-This evening C. A. Quigley and form This evening C. A. Quigley and form-er Senator Thomas Kearns, leave for the Yellowstone where they will meet Cardinal Gibbons and accompany him to this city in a few days.
+This evening C. A. Quigley and former Senator Thomas Kearns, 'leave for the Yellowstone where they will meet Cardinal Gibbons and accompany him o this city in a few days.

-Hay Takes a Tumble: Wheat Prices, a Fall
+Hay Takes a Tumble:

+Wheat Prices, a Fall

-New cabbage, three pounds for.
-Utah carrots, two bunches for...
+Utah carrots, two bunches for....
 Utah leftuce, per bunch.....
-Green onions, two bunches for New spuds, per peck.....
-Bermuda onions, 3 for ....
-Rhubard, two pounds for .....
+Green onions, two bunches for....